War Against Indiscipline

-The War Against Indiscipline was a mass mobilisation program in Nigeria, organised by the military dictatorship with the aim of correcting social maladjustment.
+The War Against Indiscipline was a mass mobilization program in Nigeria, organized by the Muhammadu Buhari military administration with the aim of correcting social maladjustment.
 The program began in March 1984 and was in effect until September 1985.
 It was broader in scope than previous measures; it aimed to attack social maladjustment and widespread corruption.
 By July 1985, newspapers such as Concord and The Guardian that were critical of corruption and mismanagement of the economy in the previous administration began panning the WAI campaign and accusing military officials of engaging in abusive practices under the cover of fighting indiscipline.
 Others viewed the measure as an exhortation from the military command at the top to the people below.
-The program was gradually discontinued after a military coup deposed Major-General Muhammadu Buhari's military regime.

 Background

 The War Against Indiscipline was announced in March 1984 by Tunde Idiagbon, the Chief of Staff, Supreme Headquarters and the launch event was held at Tafawa Balewa Square to much fanfare.
 The military government of which Idiagbon was a member had seized power on December 31, 1983, and a key underlying reason given for the coup was unprecedented, rampant corruption and indiscipline within the political class.
 Prior to the coup, newspapers wrote articles alleging corrupt practices within the Shehu Shagari administration, including fraud in the housing ministry and external communications agency, bribes given to Central Bank officials to obtain foreign currency, and government-supported hoarding of rice.
 Government officials and the political class lived in luxury, while the civilian administration began a policy of austerity.
 Support for a coup that would correct the excesses of political class was growing.
 When the military took control of the government, they established measures to impose order and discipline within the country.
 One of those measures was the War Against Indiscipline, a comprehensive program to correct many social ills that the new military ruling class perceived to afflict Nigeria.
 Earlier corrective measures were specific in scope; for instance, public unity schools with student population from all over the country were founded in different states to promote a national feeling, the National Youth Service Corps had a goal to serve a similar purpose, and Operation Feed the Nation was established to promote self sufficiency.